 XPRIZE Communities Competition

-Southern Methodist University (SMU) Guildhall, SMU Simmons School of Education and Human Development and Literacy Instruction for Texas (LIFT) formed the People ForWords team to participate in the Barbara Bush Foundation Adult Literacy XPrize competition.
-Together, we are building on our expertise in game development, education and adult literacy to build an immersive, fun mobile application that will help adults learn to read.
+Southern Methodist University (SMU) Simmons School of Education and Human Development, SMU Guildhall, and Literacy Instruction for Texas (LIFT) formed the People ForWords team to participate in the Barbara Bush Foundation Adult Literacy XPrize competition.
+Together, we are building on our expertise in game development, education and adult literacy to create an immersive, fun mobile application that will help adults learn to read.
 We are very proud that the PeopleForWords Codex: Lost Words of Atlantis (LWoA) App was selected by XPrize to participate in the Adult Literacy Communities Competition.
 Our entire team is committed to helping adults learn to read through our work with educators, adult literacy groups, and directly with learners.

 We hope you enjoy using our App.
 We are committed to continuing to improve our App to provide the most benefit to adults in their journey to learn to read.

-Installing the Codex App from the Google Play Store: To begin using the People ForWords Codex App, please watch the video below that walks you through the steps to install the Codex App from the Google Play store and use the links below the video to get started.
+A) How to INSTALL the Codex App from the Google Play Store: To begin using the People ForWords Codex App, please watch the video below that walks you through the steps to install the Codex App from the Google Play store and use the links below the video to get started.

 The game begins with support in the form of guidance for the learner that decreases as they demonstrate mastery of basic literacy skills.
 Players identify letter sounds, CVC patterns, and sight words to solve mysteries of Atlantis.
 They progress to reading words and sentences in the context of the gameplay.
 The player is a novice archaeologist who uncovers evidence of an ancient civilization among his or her (player selects to play as male or female) grandparent’s belongings stored in an attic.
 Using this knowledge, the player travels to the cities around the world to uncover the secrets of the lost civilization of Atlantis.